Wonder of the Seas is packed with lots to see, do, and eat onboard, and you likely want to know where everything is onboard.

 The Attic is where to go to see comedy shows.

 Diamond, Diamond Plus, and Pinnacle Club members in the Crown and Anchor Society have a dedicated lounge to enjoy drinks, hors d'oeuvres, and meet other guests.

-The Golden Room is listed on the deck plan for this area, although it remains to be seen what this space will be, or if it will be replaced by something else.
 Since Wonder of the Seas was originally designed for the Chinese cruise market, extra casino space was allocated.
+The Golden Room is an extra casino room designated for high-roller casino guests, although this space is currently open to everyone.
 On other Oasis Class ships, this space is a jazz music lounge.

 Speaking of gambling, Casino Royale is also found in the Entertainment Place neighborhood.
 All of your favorite casino games can be found here to try your luck at.

 Royal Caribbean's Japanese cuisine restaurant, Izumi, is also found on deck 4.
 Maki, nigiri, and hand rolls are all available here, in addition to the crowd-pleasing hibachi tables.

 Wonder of the Seas has a lot of great programming for kids and teens to enjoy.
 Adventure Ocean covers kids as young as 6 months old, and through their teenage years.

 Adventure Ocean on Wonder of the Seas follows Royal Caribbean's updated programming and design, including areas like as The Workshop, where kids can participate in craft and science activities.
 There are also newly designed teen spaces, with both an indoor and outdoor patio for guests aged 13-17.

 The age groups each have a dedicated space: AO Babies, ages six months to two years; AO Juniors, ages 3 to 5; and AO Kids, ages 6 to 12.

 Vitality Spa and Fitness